bmdarshan/angularjs/README.md

 Simple Angular App to keep track of Income and expenses.
-This talks to mongolab sandox for database needs.
+This talks to mongolab(mongodb) sandox for database needs.

 This is Built on a NodeJS platform.